FAQ

 For intern bookings, the high school program, and any mature guests, it is important that they have a key and that you show them how to lock up securely.

-We ensure that our host families are in good residential areas with excellent transport services.
-We have many host families in the North of Dublin, a fantastic area with wonderful amenities, great places to visit, and a very safe environment.
-In the heart of Dublin City, as in any city, we advise you to take extra care of your personal belongings, such as mobile phones and other valuables.
+We ensure that our host family's are in good family areas, with excellent transport services.
+We have many host family's in the North of Dublin which is a fantastic area, with lots of wonderful amenities and places to visit and very safe.
+In the heart of Dublin City like any Cities we ask that you take extra care of your personal belongings, mobile phones etc.

 Rent-a-Room Relief may not apply to host family income.
 It is the host family's responsibility to seek professional advice regarding the taxation of host family income.